OrchardCMS/OrchardCore/src/docs/reference/modules/Users/README.md

 ## Two-factor Authentication

-Starting with version 1.7, the users module is shipped with everything you need to enable two-factor authentication.
-To enable two-factor authentication, go to the dashboard then navigate to `Security` >> `Settings` >> `User Login`.
+Starting with version 1.7, the Users feature is shipped with everything you need to enable two-factor authentication.
+To enable two-factor authentication, go to the Dashboard then navigate to `Security` >> `Settings` >> `User Login`.
 Click on the "Two-factor Authentication" tab and check "Enable two-factor authentication" option and save.

 ## Custom Paths